Install Guide#

 Spyder can be installed via third-party distro packages on most common Linux distributions.

-Running Spyder installed this way will generally be the same as any other distro-installed application.
+Launching Spyder installed this way will generally be the same as any other distro-installed application.
 Alternatively, it can be launched from the terminal with spyder (or spyder3, on older versions of some distros).

 Ubuntu/Debian#